-Welcome to the Early Years Foundation Stage.
+Welcome to the Early Years Foundation Stage

 The EYFS at The Discovery School is made up of three classes.

 If you have any questions, concerns or queries that you would like to discuss with either your child's class teacher or the phase leader, please contact them using the email addresses below:

 Miss N Aiston - (EYFS Phase Manager) firstname.lastname@example.org

 At The Discovery School we use 'The Development Matters' to support our planning and we work towards achieving the Early Learning Goals stated in the Early Years Framework.
 To find out more information about these please click the links below:

 This is the new, up to date curriculum for 2021.
 We have simplified this for you so you can see more clearly examples of how your child might progress within their time in Reception: